adevore/docs/docs/viewflow_core.rst

 Error handling
 ==============

-Viewflow provides two different strategies for an :doc:`error handling
+Viewflow provides two different strategies for :doc:`error handling
 <viewflow_core_exceptions>`.
 For view tasks, any exception in
-subsequent task activation would rollback the whole transaction, and view task will be available for end user again, for the case if they can change input data to pass.For the jobs, jobs result committed as soon as job ends.
+subsequent task activation would rollback the whole transaction, and view task will be available for end user again, for the case if they can change input data to pass.
+For the jobs, jobs result committed as soon as job ends.
 If an error happens in a subsequent task, the subsequent task will be saved in error state and available for an administrator for further processing in django admin.
 Error handling